edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-supabase-and-postmark.md

 ## Configuring Postmark as Custom SMTP for Supabase.

-Now, that we have the magic link functional, we want to configure Postmark as the email provider for supabase.
+Now, that we have the magic link functional, we want to configure Postmark as the SMTP provider for supabase.

 You want to head over to the Auth settings of your Supabase project, and enable Custom SMTP.
 ![screenshots](</assets/edwardsmoses.com-Screenshot 2024-07-27 at 11.42.19.png>)